mattgrunwald/docdb/README.md

 ![testing](https://github.com/mattgrunwald/docdb/actions/workflows/test.yml/badge.svg)
 [![codecov](https://codecov.io/github/mattgrunwald/docdb/graph/badge.svg?token=VT6LQONNNP)](https://codecov.io/github/mattgrunwald/docdb)

 Local document database for native apps.
-Powered by sqlite.
+Powered by SQLite.

 ## Initialization

-First, you'll need to instantiate your database and DB connection using `New`
+First, you'll need to open and connect to the database using `New`

 ```go
 db := docdb.New("./app.db", "./db_files")
 ```

 You need to provide the location for the database file (`./app.db`) as well as the location of the directory that will hold the files (`./db_files`).
-You do not have to create either, just specify their name and location.
+You do not have to create either, just specify their paths.

-Docdb stores files in a directory outside of the DB file so that these stored files can be opened and edited as they are without the need to use temporary files.
+Docdb stores files in a directory outside of the DB file so that these stored files can be opened and edited without the need for temporary files.

 ## Using `Doc`s